Cisco SWITCH 1.0: Inter-VLAN Routing

 This course covers how to perform inter-VLAN packet transfer using an external router.
 It discusses the process that a multilayer switch uses to forward frames and packets.
 In addition, the course describes the configuration of multilayer switching, routed interfaces, DHCP services, and Layer 3 EtherChannels.

-Cisco Express Forwarding
+Deploying MLS with Cisco Express Forwarding